-Kentucky’s Court System consists of a Supreme Court, a Court of Appeals, Circuit Courts, Family Courts, and District Courts.
+Kentucky’s Court System consists of a Supreme Court, the Kentucky Court of Appeals, Circuit Courts, Family Courts, and District Courts.
 The state also has specialty courts to deal with things like veteran’s issues, DUIs, drug addiction, and mental illness.

-Each county selects a County Court Clerk to serve as support for the District and Circuit Courts.
+Each county selects a Kentucky Court of Justice County Court Clerk to serve as support for the District and Circuit judges.
 These individuals are responsible for managing all the court records for the county.
 They also schedule juries, receive and disburse money, handle affidavits, issue driver license’s, administer oaths and provide legal documents and paperwork to court personnel.

 Most court records in Kentucky will be available to the public.
 The state’s Court of Justice website does not explicitly list the files that are not available to the general public but in most states sealed, expunged and juvenile records will not be accessible.
 Additionally, adoption records are often closed to the public.
-Federal law states that personal and sensitive information may not be included in public records.
-Things like social security numbers, private home addresses, tax IDs, children’s names, and corporate trade secrets must first be removed from files before they are made public.
+United States federal law dictates that personal and sensitive information may not be included in public records.
+Things like social security numbers, private home addresses, tax IDs, children’s names, driver's license number, some vital records like death records and corporate trade secrets must first be removed from files before they are made public.

-You can use Infotracer to lookup Kentucky court records within minutes!
-Infotracer’s massive database allows access to hundreds of court cases in Jefferson County, Fayette County, and Kenton County as well as other parts of the state.
-According to the KY Open Records Act - KRS 61.870 to 61.884, the general public has access to criminal court records, civil cases, family court issues such as divorce, bankruptcies, and more.
+You can use Infotracer to lookup Kentucky records within minutes!
+Infotracer’s massive database allows access to hundreds of court cases in Frankfort, Louisville, Kentucky County, Jefferson County, Fayette County, and Kenton County as well as other parts of the state.
+According to the KY Open Records Act - KRS 61.870 to 61.884, the general public has access to criminal records, civil cases, family issues such as divorce, bankruptcies, and more.

-Anyone can perform a court records search for records in this state without any special permission or reason.
-Most KY court records will be available online except where protected by law or court-ordered sealed.
+Anyone can perform a public records search for records in this state without any special permission or reason.
+Most KY records will be available online except where protected by law or court-ordered sealed.

-Enjoy free instant access to KY court records from various courts around the state.
-Conducting a Kentucky state court records search by name is the best way to lookup cases online from Kentucky district courts, circuit courts, and family courts from all 60 judicial districts in the state.
+Enjoy free instant access to KY records from various courts around the state.
+Conducting a Kentucky state records search by name is the best way to lookup cases online from Kentucky district, circuit, and family courts from all 60 judicial districts in the state.